-What does re-applying for admission mean?
+What does re-apply for admission mean?

 Students who lose their continuing student status, are required- according to University policy- to reapply for admissions to the University.
-In effect, the student needs to submit a new Admission application along with all required supporting documents.
+In effect, the student needs to submit a new Admissionapplication along with all required supporting documents.
 The Admission Committee will review the application.